RGANJAM-786/K8s/Reclaim Policy.md

 Use case: When data is important (e.g., database data) and should not be lost automatically.

+🔹 How to get data back?

+To reuse the PV and recover data:

+# Check PV status You’ll see the PV in Released state

+kubectl get pv

+# Remove old claim reference, Edit the PV to clear the claimRef (since it still points to the deleted PVC).

+kubectl edit pv <pv-name>

+Remove the section under:

+claimRef:
+  ...

+# Create a new PVC

+Write a new PVC YAML that requests the same storage size, access mode, and storageClass as the PV.
+Bind PV to PVC

+Now, since the PV is available and matches, Kubernetes will bind it to the new PVC.

+The Pod using this PVC will now have access to the same data as before.

+🔹 Important Note

+This recovery works only if reclaim policy = Retain.

+If it was Delete, the storage backend (like AWS EBS) would already be deleted → data is gone.

+✅ Interview-ready Answer:
+“If a PVC is deleted and the PV goes into Released state with Retain policy, the data is still safe.
+To recover it, we need to manually remove the old claimRef from the PV and create a new PVC that matches the PV specs.
+Kubernetes will then rebind the PV to the new PVC, and the data becomes accessible again.”

 🔹Delete

 Both the PV and the underlying storage (like AWS EBS, GCP PD, Azure Disk) are deleted automatically when the PVC is deleted.